mirth-lang/mirth/README.md

 - `src`: Source code for compiler, written in Mirth.
 - `bootstrap`: Bootstrap for compiler, i.e. a minimal Mirth interpreter.
 - `formal`: Formal models of mirth.
+- `tools`: Development tools.

+  - `tools/mirth-vim`: Mirth syntax highlighting for Vim.
+To use, install Pathogen, then run `make install-vim`.

 ## Issues and Contribution